chromium/chromium/docs/transcripts/wuwt-e03-content.md

 so, they'll be like, we'll add something to the content API, and then, that way, Chrome can talk to this other part of Chrome or this other component through content as a shortcut.
-We don't allow that, and the reason for that is anybody who's gone through the content public directory, it's already huge.
+We don't allow that, and the reason for that is anybody who's gone through the content/public directory, it's already huge.
 And so, we feel that if Chrome wants to talk to Chrome or to another layer, they should have their own API to each other directly instead of hopping through content.
 Just because the content API's already very large, very complex, hard